VOLTTRON/volttron/services/core/PlatformDriverAgent/HomeAssistantDriver.md

 Platform driver agent: https://volttron.readthedocs.io/en/main/agent-framework/core-service-agents/platform-driver/platform-driver-agent.html?highlight=platform%20driver%20isntall#configuring-the-platform-driver

 Once you have cloned the repo, fill out your configuration files.
 Each device will have 2.
 Make sure your registry_config points to your devices registry file from the config store.
+Below there are examples for lights and thermostats.

-**light.example.config**
+**lights**
 ```json
 {
     "driver_config": {